Universal Freezing Transitions of Dipole-Conserving Chains: Introduction and summary of main results

-To characterise the weakly fragmented phase, we numerically show that for $\nu>\nu_c$ and arbitrary $d$, typical symmetry sectors feature a dominant Krylov sector in which all states are blockage-free and hence are weakly fragmented.
-We identify the dominant Krylov sector as the one containing a ``blockage-free extended state'' (BES), a particular state to which no outward hops can be applied and which is unique to each symmetry sector.
-We develop an algorithm that maps arbitrary initial states to their corresponding BES with a high success rate for $\nu>\nu_c$, showing that typical states belong to the Krylov sector containing said BES.
+\emph{v.} \ To characterise the weakly fragmented phase, in \cref{sec:weakFragNumerics} we numerically show that for $\nu>\nu_c$ and arbitrary $d$, typical symmetry sectors feature a dominant Krylov sector which is blockage-free.
+We identify the dominant Krylov sector as the one containing a ``blockage-free extended state'', a kind of state similar in structure to an FES and which is unique to each symmetry sector.
+We develop an algorithm that maps arbitrary initial states to their corresponding blockage-free extended state with a high success rate for $\nu>\nu_c$, hence yielding strong numerical evidence for weak fragmentation.

+\emph{vi.} \ To further characterise the transition, in \cref{sec:critscalandexp} we analytically derive critical exponents for the density of blockages and average size of active bubbles, and find them to be in agreement with previous related results for dipole-conserving chains \cite{Morningstar_HSF, Pozderac_DinfHSF} and for other models in the same universality class \cite{Wang_EastModel}.
+We also numerically determine the scaling with system size of the density of blockages at $\nu=\nu_c$, and discuss the consequences it has on transport at the critical filling, which is at present poorly understood \cite{Morningstar_HSF, Pozderac_DinfHSF}.

-Unlike previous analytical results on this phase transition \cite{Pozderac_DinfHSF}, our FES picture can be used to analytically characterise not just individual symmetry sectors, but whole families of typical symmetry sectors at arbitrary on-site dimensions $d$, while also providing several analytical insights into the dynamical impacts of strong fragmentation.
+We note that, unlike previous analytical results on this phase transition \cite{Pozderac_DinfHSF}, our FES picture can be used to analytically characterise not just individual symmetry sectors, but whole families of typical symmetry sectors at arbitrary on-site dimensions $d$, while also providing several analytical insights into the dynamical impacts of strong fragmentation.
 Furthermore, the numerical algorithms we develop are not only efficient at large system sizes but also exactly simulate the dynamics of the systems, unlike the approximate numerical methods developed in Ref. \cite{Morningstar_HSF}.